 Job Resources for Speech-Language Pathologists

-The American Speech-Language-Hearing Association (AHSA) offers a number of resources for aspiring and current SLPs looking to explore job opportunities:
+The American Speech-Language-Hearing Association (AHSA) offers several resources for aspiring and current SLPs looking to explore job opportunities:

 - The ASHA Online Career Center features both job and externship postings, as well as clinical fellow positions.
 Those new the field or otherwise looking for new opportunities can post their resume and apply to fill vacancies through the Career Center.